 Requests: WordPress VIP’s Unit for Traffic and Platform Utilization Measurement

-WordPress VIP tracks a single metric in order to track usage of our platform across all site architectures, from a plain vanilla WordPress single site, to n-tier architectures, or single page applications: Requests.
+WordPress VIP tracks a single metric to track usage of our platform across all site architectures, from a plain vanilla WordPress single site, to n-tier architectures, or single page applications: Requests.
 We define a Request technically as an HTTP Request and any associated response.

 Why WordPress VIP Uses Requests as Its Key Metric

 Requests is the most meaningful way to measure the modern digital customer experience.
-The number of different types of digital interactions that now exist is dizzying — web pages, email, mobile apps, mobile messaging, social media, gaming platforms, in-store kiosks, content aggregators, and more.
+The number of different types of digital interactions that now exist is dizzying—web pages, email, mobile apps, mobile messaging, social media, gaming platforms, in-store kiosks, content aggregators, and more.
 The most effective customer experience strategies drive content from a central platform into all those points of interaction.

 These touchpoints are so diverse that about the only thing they all have in common is that each one makes “requests” for the right content to display to each customer.
 A request is the closest thing to a universal metric that applies to all interaction points in the digital experience.
 In contrast, the age-old “page view” is a dated concept from the days when a web page was the main point of digital interaction.
 Focussing on requests allows us to capture all the opportunities for engagement in a modern digital experience.

-The more requests for content made, the more customers and prospects a company is interacting with and engaging — and the more value is being created.
+The more requests for content made, the more customers and prospects a company is interacting with and engaging —and the more value is being created.
 So, by using requests as a key metric, WordPress VIP is aligning its value measures with what drives success for its customers.
 WordPress VIP customers should want to generate more requests for content, and the WordPress VIP platform will be ready to serve that content.

 How WordPress VIP Calculates Requests

 We define a Request technically as an HTTP Request and any associated response.
+We count requests at our edge, as they come into our infrastructure.

 We use the HTTP content type of the response to categorize the Request.
 The HTTP content type is a technical detail of HTTP (Hyper Text Transfer Protocol) that underlies all web communication, we use it to classify Requests into the following categories: